-15.19 Infringement-Likelihood of Confusion-Factor-Strength of Trademark Strength as a Factor for Evaluating Likelihood of Confusion
+15.19 Infringement-Likelihood of Confusion-Sleekcraft Factor 1- Strength or Weakness of the Plaintiff's Mark

-How strongly the plaintiff's trademark indicates that the goods or services come from a particular source is an important factor to consider in determining whether the trademark used by the defendant is likely to create confusion with the plaintiff's mark.
+As I have instructed you, one factor to consider in determining whether the trademark used by the defendant is likely to cause confusion with the plaintiff's mark is the strength of the plaintiff's mark.
+The strength of the trademark is determined by its distinctiveness and recognition in the marketplace.
+How strongly the plaintiff's trademark indicates that the goods or services come from a particular source is an important factor to consider in determining whether the trademark used by the defendant is likely to cause confusion with the plaintiff's mark.